snygt2007/Gita_Insight_Project2019/README.md

-(This requires the model to be downloaded in the backend/models folder) python online_search.py start localhost:5000 in your local browser (google chrome) Select .png image for a search query.
+(This requires the model to be downloaded in the backend/models folder) python online_search.py start localhost:5000 in your local browser (google chrome) Select a png image for search query.
 Alternatively, you can select an existing image from the static/semisuper to execute the search.
 ```
 ```